nap2000/docs/cm-overview.rst

    Case Management

-With case management we add process to the guidance and forms already in the users phones.
+With case management we add process to the procedures and forms already in the users phones.
 This enables the delivery of much more sophisticated services.

 An added benefit is that these case management systems generate a large amount of real time data data on what is happening